 If you would like to speak with someone at Malta House about joining the Residence Program, please give us a call at (203) 857-0088.
 We will be happy to answer any questions you may have.

 Malta House receives many generous donations of baby equipment, clothing, diapers and food.
-We have become known as a resource for these necessities and feel fortunate that we are able to share our gifts with former residents and other mothers in need who are living in the Norwalk area.
+We have become known as a resource for these necessities and feel fortunate that we are able to share our gifts with former residents and other mothers in need who are living in the Fairfield County area.

 Our residents, graduates, and their children witness expressions of God’s love for them through the compassion of our staff, volunteers, and benefactors – and from our ongoing prayers.
 Our lovely chapel is open to all, offering a beautiful and peaceful place for prayer and reflection.
 We know it is also important that the mothers be offered opportunities to develop their relationship with God and to learn to seek His support with the challenges they face in their new vocations as parents.

-Weekly Spirituality classes provide a forum for the women to share their faith with each other while studying the Scriptures under the guidance of our interim spiritual director, Roxane Angotta.
-We are thankful to have Roxane Angotta offering our ladies hope for tomorrow as she encourages them to seek an understanding of the love God has for them.
+Weekly Spirituality classes provide a forum for the women to share their faith with each other under the guidance of our interim spiritual director, Roxane Angotta.
+We are thankful to have Roxane offering our ladies hope for tomorrow as she encourages them to seek an understanding of the love God has for them.

-Once a month, Malta House offers residents, former residents, staff and volunteers have the opportunity to share faith and friendship by participating in liturgy and supper.
-There each mother, along with her children, can come forward to receive a special blessing.
+Once a month, Malta House offers residents, former residents, staff and volunteers the opportunity to share faith and friendship by participating in liturgy and supper.
+There, each mother, along with her children, can come forward to receive a special blessing.
 Following the service we get together for a family dinner.
 Won’t you join us for Mass and dinner, learn more about our mission and witness for yourself the spirit of Malta House?